 The process of impelling the system to perform a desired operation belongs to the OS level and is no different from those with tactile input.

-How to build an MVP for a voice assistant?
+How much would an MVP for a voice assistant cost?

 There is one key rule for building a minimum viable product (MVP) for any voice initiative - start small and keep it simple.
 MVPs should include only those critical features that are needed for a product to function, yet demonstrate enough value for its earlier adopters.